Loading

 News Media

-Noufal Al-Baradey At a time when everyone is being swept up by “trends” and the pursuit of instant fame, an academic and professional voi...
-Noufal Al-Baradey At a time when everyone is being swept up by “trends” and the pursuit of instant fame, an academic and professional voice emerges to sound a very different kind of warning.
+Written by / Noufal Al-Baradey At a time when everyone is being swept away by “trends” and the pursuit of instant fame, an academic and p...
+Written by / Noufal Al-Baradey At a time when everyone is being swept away by “trends” and the pursuit of instant fame, an academic and professional voice emerges to sound a very different kind of alarm.
 Our guest following the events is Dr. Ahmed Sherif, CEO of Alpha Centauri for Marketing and Medical Conference Organization, and Co-Founder of the International Association of Aesthetic and Urogenital Gynecology (IAAUG).
 Dr. Sherif holds an honorary doctorate in Marketing and Business Administration from Lancaster Academy, United Kingdom, as well as an MBA from Cairo University.
 Today, he presents a technical and strategic roadmap for escaping the social media trap and building digital assets that artificial intelligence can truly understand.
 The Myth of Partnership with Social Media Platforms: Where Is the Problem?
-An attendee directed a question to Dr. Ahmed: You often describe the relationship with social media platforms as “slavery to algorithms,” while others see it as a partnership.
+An attendee posed a question to Dr. Ahmed: You often describe the relationship with social media platforms as “slavery to algorithms,” while some see it as a partnership.
 Where is the problem?
-His answer was clear: The problem is that we assume there is “loyalty,” while in reality it is nothing more than a temporary and unfair commercial deal.
-Facebook, Instagram, and TikTok are profit-driven companies whose entire business model depends on converting your attention—and your audience’s attention—into paid advertising space.
+His response was clear: The problem is that we imagine there is “loyalty,” while in reality it is nothing more than a temporary and unfair commercial deal.
+Facebook, Instagram, and TikTok are profit-driven companies whose entire business model is based on converting your attention—and your audience’s attention—into paid advertising space.
 Algorithms have no loyalty to content creators.
-The shocking proof: You may own a medical page with one million followers, yet a critically important post reaches only 300 people organically.
-But once you pay $500, suddenly the same post reaches 50,000 people.
-This is not a failure of content; it is a deliberate engineering design intended to force you to pay.
+The shocking evidence: You may own a medical page with one million followers, yet a critically important post reaches only 300 people organically.
+But the moment you pay $500, suddenly the same post reaches 50,000 people.
+This is not a failure of content; it is a deliberate engineering design meant to force you to pay.
 When you build your audience there, you are building a skyscraper on shifting sand that you do not own and whose rules you do not control.
 Is Artificial Intelligence the Solution?
 And How Does It Handle Content?
 Dr. Ahmed Sherif emphasizes: This is the fundamental turning point that many people overlook.
-Artificial intelligence—Large Language Models (LLMs) and RAG systems relied upon by Google SGE and ChatGPT—do not read Instagram, Facebook, or TikTok content.
+Artificial intelligence—Large Language Models (LLMs) and RAG systems used by Google SGE and ChatGPT—do not read Instagram, Facebook, or TikTok content.
 Why?
 Because 90% of the content on these platforms is access-restricted within the platform itself, and external search engines are not allowed to crawl or index it.
-To see this yourself: Search for something using Facebook’s internal search box—you will find shallow and often irrelevant results.
-But after five minutes of browsing, your timeline suddenly turns into paid advertisements related to what you searched for.
-This is not a coincidence; it is a closed system whose primary purpose is to force you to pay.
-Artificial intelligence, on the other hand, searches for open, indexable text: Clean HTML, scientific articles, PDF files, and structured, precise content.
-It does not understand emojis, does not recognize hashtags, and struggles to index short videos without accompanying text.
+To see this for yourself: Search for something using Facebook’s internal search box—you will find shallow and often irrelevant results.
+But after five minutes of browsing, your timeline suddenly turns into paid ads related to what you searched for.
+This is not a coincidence; it is a closed system whose primary role is to force you to pay.
+Artificial intelligence, on the other hand, searches for open, indexable content, such as: Clean HTML, scientific articles, PDF files, and structured, precise information.
+It does not understand emojis, does not recognize hashtags, and struggles to index short videos without text.
 Therefore: If your knowledge or expertise is trapped in a “story” that disappears after 24 hours, AI will never see you.
 Is the Website Still Just a “Showcase” for Physicians?
-Dr. Ahmed Sherif answers decisively: The era of the website as merely a logo and résumé is over.
+Dr. Ahmed Sherif responds decisively: The era of the website as merely a logo and résumé is over.
 Today, the website has become a strategic knowledge repository.
 Smart websites are built to communicate with artificial intelligence in its own language through: • Structured data (Schema Markup) • In-depth, precise articles • Detailed answers to specialized questions For example: Instead of writing “We perform cosmetic procedures,” publish an article titled: “The Medical Difference Between Cosmetic Abdominoplasty and Postpartum Diastasis Recti Repair.”
-This depth trains AI to associate the physician’s name with: precision, trust, and professionalism.
+This depth trains artificial intelligence to associate the physician’s name with: precision, trust, and professionalism.
 Those who do this today are securing a place in the AI’s memory for years to come.
 Are We Calling for Abandoning Social Media?
 Dr. Ahmed Sherif clarifies: I am not calling for abandoning it, but for restructuring its role.
 Social media is no longer a final display platform; it has become a recruitment channel.
 Its function now is: Attract the audience → Direct them to your website → Convert them into email subscribers → Then into real clients or patients.
-This is the concept of owning the audience, rather than renting it within a platform whose data you do not own and whose rules you do not control.
+This is the concept of owning the audience, rather than renting it within a platform whose data you do not own and whose rules you cannot control.
 Finally: Where Does the Human Element Go Amid Machine Dominance?
 Dr. Ahmed Sherif responds: Although artificial intelligence seeks information quality, real trust is built through human presence.
 AI does not trust a robot that writes like a human; it trusts a real human documenting real expertise.
-Therefore, alongside scientific articles, human presence must be strengthened through: • Live sessions • Patient testimonials • Authentic, unfiltered videos of the physician • Honest content that reflects the doctor’s true personality This content should then be documented and preserved on the website to become a permanent digital asset, not a fleeting trend.
+Therefore, alongside scientific articles, human presence must be strengthened through: • Live sessions • Patient testimonials • Authentic, unfiltered videos of the physician • Honest content that reflects the doctor’s true personality This content should then be documented and preserved on the website to become a permanent digital asset, not just a fleeting trend.
 It is worth noting that Dr. Ahmed Sherif holds an honorary doctorate in Marketing and Business Administration from Lancaster Academic Academy – United Kingdom, an MBA and a Diploma in Business Administration from the Faculty of Commerce, Cairo University.
 He is the CEO of Alpha Centauri for Marketing and Medical Conference Organization, and Co-Founder of the International Association of Aesthetic and Urogenital Gynecology (IAAUG).

-Dr. Ahmed Sherif: Female Genital Mutilation Is a Critical Health, Social, and Economic Issue That Demands Immediate Action
+After His Participation at the GAERID Conference in Cologne, Germany, Dr. Ahmed Sherif Warns: Female Genital Mutilation Is a Health, Social, and Economic Crisis Requiring Immediate Action

-Dr. Ahmed Sherif: Female Genital Mutilation Is a Critical Health, Social, and Economic Issue That Demands Immediate Action
+After His Participation at the GAERID Conference in Cologne, Germany, Dr. Ahmed Sherif Warns: Female Genital Mutilation Is a Health, Social, and Economic Crisis Requiring Immediate Action

 Looking for a strategic partner for growth, leadership, or your next big event?